Walter Chandler

 Walter "Clift" Chandler (October 5, 1887 – October 1, 1967) was an American politician from Tennessee and a Representative for the ninth district of Tennessee.
 He served as mayor of Memphis, Tennessee from 1940 to 1946 and in 1955.

 Biography

 Chandler was born in Memphis, Tennessee, on October 5, 1887, to parents of Scots/English descent, William Henry Chandler and Knoxie (Clift) Chandler.
-He attended public schools before going on to earn his law degree at the University of Tennessee.
-He taught school, reported for the Knoxville Sentinel.
+He attended public schools before going to Knoxville for college where he was a member of the Tennessee Kappa chapter of Sigma Alpha Epsilon and later to earn his law degree at the University of Tennessee.
+He later taught school and reported for the Knoxville Sentinel.